 2.4.
-When there is any question of possible conflict, all the pertinent facts should be disclosed promptly to the employee's immediate management supervisor, who should follow the procedure outlined previously in this instruction.
+When there is any question of possible conflict, all the pertinent facts must be disclosed promptly to the employee's immediate management supervisor in writing, who should follow the procedure outlined previously in this instruction.
 If it should then appear to the management supervisor that a conflict does in fact exist, every effort will be made to resolve it in a manner that is fair and reasonable for the employee and the Company.
 The final determination of the application of the Company's policy will be made by senior management or, if appropriate, by the Board of Directors.

 3. PROTECTION OF CONFIDENTIAL INFORMATION

 3.2.
 Many kinds of confidential information exist.
-Among the most important examples are information, data, and analyses concerning: the Company's marketing and sales plans and activities (including details of costs, pricing, and product or service offerings); the Company’s financial and operating plans and practices, including distribution methods; the Company’s customers and all past, present, and prospective transactions with them (including all contracts, quotations, bids, and proposals); and the Company’s suppliers and all past, present, and prospective transactions with them (including supplier pricing, quotations, or project information).
+Among the most important examples are information, data, and analyses concerning: the Company's marketing and sales plans and activities (including details of costs, pricing, and product or service offerings); the Company's financial and operating plans and practices, including distribution methods; the Company's customers and all past, present, and prospective transactions with them (including all contracts, quotations, bids, and proposals); the Company's suppliers and all past, present, and prospective transactions with them (including supplier pricing, quotations, or project information); other Company trade secrets; and any acquisition plans of the Company and related matters learned in the course of such transactions.
 Every precaution should be taken to preserve the confidentiality of all such information, data, and analyses unless and until specifically released in writing by senior management for general publication or otherwise made public by Company officials.

 3.4.
 The obligations not to disclose or improperly use any information regarded as confidential by the Company (or by its suppliers, customers, or other third parties covered by this policy) continue even after the employee is no longer employed by the Company.

 3.5.
-If an employee’s service with the Company ends for any reason, he or she must deliver to the Company, prior to leaving, all correspondence, files, reports, memoranda, records, manuals, presentations, sales reports, customer lists, customer and supplier business cards, quotation, bid or proposal files or materials, job folders, notes, drawings, and any other material pertaining to the Company’s business or financial affairs which may be in the employee's possession or under his or her control, and any information received from any supplier, customer, or third party which is subject to this policy.
-This obligation pertains to information, data, or material whether it is in writing, in electronic form, or encoded or recorded on some other media.
+If an employee's service with the Company ends for any reason, he or she must deliver to the Company, prior to leaving, and may not continue to access, all correspondence, files, reports, memoranda, records, manuals, presentations, sales reports, customer lists, customer and supplier business cards, quotation, bid or proposal files or materials, job folders, notes, drawings, and any other material pertaining to the Company's business or financial affairs which may be in the employee's possession or under his or her control, and any information received from any supplier, customer, or third party which is subject to this policy.
+This obligation pertains to information, data, or material whether it is in writing, in electronic form, or encoded or recorded on some other media including without limitation cloud storage.
 Returning the items described does not in any way relieve the employee of the obligation of confidentiality set forth above.

 4. OTHER GENERAL STANDARDS OF CONDUCT